List of General Hospital characters introduced in the 2010s: Nina Reeves

 Nina Reeves is a fictional character from the ABC soap opera General Hospital.
-The role was initially played by Michelle Stafford from 2014 to 2019.
+The role was played by Michelle Stafford from 2014 to 2019.
 In June 2019, Cynthia Watros assumed the role of Nina.

 Casting

 Though rumors rose of former The Young and the Restless actress Michelle Stafford being cast in the role in early 2014, the casting was not made public until Stafford's first airing on the show on May 1, 2014.
 Head writer Ron Carlivati spoke to Daytime Confidential about the big casting coup saying: "Look, bottom line, Michelle [Stafford] was so perfect for Nina, we never seriously considered any other role for her."
 About how the show kept Stafford's casting under the radar, Carlivati added: "GH has been on hiatus for the past two weeks and Michelle doesn't really start taping until we resume.
 But we realized that as soon as she did, the news would be out there long before her episodes began airing.
 It was actually Frank's idea to try to slip her into an earlier show that had already been written and shot, so we could take everyone by surprise.
 So he snuck her into the studio recently, at the end of the day, to tape the one scene you just saw.
 That was inserted after the fact.
 We've been sweating it out ever since that it would stay under wraps!"
 On March 30, 2019, it was reported that Stafford had been re-hired at The Young and the Restless, and would be vacating the role of Nina.
 Stafford made her last appearance in the role on June 12, 2019.

 Following news of Stafford's exit, it was announced that Cynthia Watros had been cast in the role; she made her first appearance on June 17, 2019.